parshotamlal/ShoppyGlobe-E-commerce-Application-react/README.md

 - Detailed product information is displayed on the product detail page.
 - Cart shows added items with options to update quantity or remove items.
 - A 404 page is displayed for unmatched routes.
+- Footer added for additional project information and links.

 ### Props & Components
 - Props are used to pass data from parent to child components.